Shivanikanodia/Fraud_Detection_Xgboost_FlaskAPI/README.md

 ### FUTURE WORK:

-- For future work, I’d deploy the model using FastAPI or Flask and manage it through MLflow or AWS SageMaker for versioning and scaling.
+- Working to deploy the model using FastAPI  and manage it through AWS SageMaker for versioning and scaling.
-- I’d set up model monitoring with tools like EvidentlyAI or WhyLabs to track drift, precision, and recall over time.
+- Working on creating Streamlt UI Interface which will show  input boxes for Amount, merchant_name, Transaction_Hour etc and When user press “Check,” it sends those inputs to your FastAPI API and Displays the  prediction result on screen.
-- For explainability, I’d use SHAP or LIME to show key drivers behind each fraud prediction, improving transparency for business teams.
+- I’d set up model monitoring with tools like EvidentlyAI to track drift, precision, and recall over time.